starknet-io/starknet-docs/docs/Blocks/transactions.md

-`INVOKE_FUNCTION`import APITable from '@site/src/components/APITable';
+import APITable from '@site/src/components/APITable';

 # Transaction structure

-StarkNet, in its Alpha version, supports two types of transactions: a `Deploy` transaction and an `INVOKE_FUNCTION` transaction.
-We describe the available fields for both of these transaction types and how the transaction hash is calculated in both cases.
+StarkNet, in its Alpha version, supports two types of transactions: a _deploy_ transaction and an _invoke_ transaction.
+This topic describes the available fields for both of these transaction types and how the transaction hash is calculated in both cases.

+## Transaction versioning

+Each list of supported versions of StarkNet contains a hard-coded version of each transaction type, and can only accept transactions with this version.
+A transaction with a different version cannot be included in a proof.

+Setting a different version can be useful for testing purposes, since even if the transaction is properly signed, it can never be included in StarkNet, neither in testnet or in Mainnet.

+You can use various testing tools to submit a transaction with any supported transaction version in the StarkNet production environment.
+These tools include [StarkNet devnet](https://github.com/Shard-Labs/starknet-devnet) or the testing framework.
+For more information on the testing framework, see [Hello Cairo](https://www.cairo-lang.org/docs/index.html).

 ## Deploy transaction